 The tooling sat dormant until 1992 when Monogram decided to reissue the original stepside tooling once more.
 Boxed as kit 2963, this issue seems to have had two runs; one in blue plastic and one in aqua plastic.
 Box contents are identical to 1977 and 1980 issues with the exception of a new decal sheet.

-After the purchase of Monogram, Revell decided to revisit the Blazer tooling in 2000.
-This was boxed as the “Mad Mudder” Chevy Truck and is a straight reissue of the Pulldozer with a new decal sheet and molded in white plastic.
+After Monogram’s purchase of Revell, the Blazer tooling was revisted in 2000.
+A straight reissue of the Pulldozer, this version swapped the GMC grille for a Chevy and was dubbed the “Mad Mudder” with a new decal sheet and molded in white plastic.
 Revell kit 85-2584.

-After a long absence from the catalogue in 2012, Revell revisited the tooling once again to release a stock GMC styleside pickup.
+After a long absence from the catalogue, in 2012 Revell revisited the tooling once again to release a stock GMC styleside pickup.
 Options are the same as the original 1978 issue, with the addition of an optional snow plow and the Chevrolet’s tailgate mounted spare tire carrier and jerry can.
-Revell kit 85-7222, molded in white plastic.
-Wheels are GM 10-hole mags and blank sidewall tires (Goodyear Tracker A-Ts).
+Revell kit 85-7222, molded in white plastic and an all-new decal sheet.
+Wheels are 8-lug GM 10-hole mags and blank sidewall tires (Goodyear Tracker A-Ts).

 For the first time since 1992, the Chevy Sport Pickup has returned to the catalogue for 2019.
 A fresh decal sheet similar to the recent GMC issues seems to be the only differences from the last issue of this kit, save for being molded in white.
 Stock number 85-4486.